Wealthfront Review 2026: Is This Robo-Advisor Still Worth It?

 High-Yield Cash Account

-Wealthfront's Cash Account is one of its quieter success stories.
+Wealthfront's Cash Account is one of its quieter wins.
 As of early 2026, it's offering around 4.5% APY — a number that still beats most traditional banks by a wide margin.
 It's FDIC-insured up to $8 million through their partner bank program, and moving money between your cash account and investment account is seamless.

 Path: The Financial Planning Tool

-Path is Wealthfront's built-in financial planning dashboard, and honestly I think it's one of the most underrated features on any robo-advisor platform right now.
+Path is Wealthfront's built-in financial planning dashboard, and I think it's one of the most overlooked features on any robo-advisor right now.
 You connect your external accounts — 401(k), bank accounts, mortgages, whatever — and it builds a picture of whether you're on track for retirement, whether you can afford to buy a home, or whether you can take that sabbatical year you've been dreaming about.

 Portfolio Customization